trydirect/symfony4/README.md

  * docker-compose
  * Ubuntu 18.04

-This repo help Symfony developers to start their new projects quickly using docker-compose.
+This project helps Symfony developers to start their new projects quickly using docker-compose.
 Docker image includes Xdebug.

 ## Note